-Trading symbol "LOAR"
+Trading symbol

+"LOAR"

-The number of shares of common stock to be outstanding following this offering is based on 89,703,571 shares of common stock outstanding as of September 30, 2024 and excludes 8,946,429 shares of our common stock reserved for future issuance under our Loar Holdings Inc. 2024 Equity Incentive Plan (the "2024 Plan"), which became effective on April 16, 2024, as well as any future increases in the number of shares of our common stock reserved for issuance under our 2024 Plan.
+The number of shares of common stock to be outstanding following this offering is based on 89,703,571 shares of common stock outstanding as of September 30, 2024 and excludes 8,946,429 shares of our common stock reserved for future issuance under our Loar Holdings Inc. 2024 Equity Incentive Plan (the "2024 Plan"), which became effective on April 16, 2024, as well as any future increases in the number of shares of our common stock reserved for issuance under our 2024 Plan, and any inducement award not granted under the 2024 Plan to induce recipients to commence employment with us that we may make pursuant to an exemption from shareholder approval under NYSE rules ("Inducement Awards").